Crash Query - App Overview

 (The Show/Hide crash icon, with all crashes

 Users can scroll, zoom, and rotate the map to see the data they are interested in.
-As search terms are entered into the advanced search bar, the map updates in real-time to reflect the current search criteria.
-Users can also filter the map using our polygon, and radius filters to define geo boundaries on the map.
+As search terms are entered into the advanced search bar, the map updates in real time to reflect the current search criteria.
+Users can also filter the map using our polygon and circle filters to define geo boundaries on the map.
+Users can use these tools to exclude the selected area from the Crash Query.

-(A custom geo boundary filter applied to the map using the polygon tool.)
+(A custom geo boundary filter applied to the map using the polygon tool; users can select Inside or Outside to choose which areas to filter.)

 Measure Tool